magic-wormhole/magic-wormhole/docs/dilation-protocol.md

 If something goes wrong with the established connection and the Leader decides a new one is necessary, the Leader will send a `reconnect` message.
-This might happen while connections are still being established, or while the Follower thinks it still has a viable connection (the Leader might observer problems that the Follower does not), or after the Follower thinks the connection has been lost.
+This might happen while connections are still being established, or while the Follower thinks it still has a viable connection (the Leader might observe problems that the Follower does not), or after the Follower thinks the connection has been lost.
 In all cases, the Leader is the only side which should send `reconnect`.
 The state machine code looks the same on both sides,